 up to 30 different drugs at once.
 These may include prescription medicines,

-nonprescription medicine (such as aspirin or acetaminophen), vitamins,
+nonprescription medicines (such as aspirin), vitamins,

-nutritional supplements, alcohol, and illegal drugs, such as cocaine and
+supplements, alcohol, and illegal drugs, such as cocaine and

-Testing is often done on a urine or saliva sample
+Testing is often done on urine or saliva

 Why It Is Done

-symptoms, unconsciousness, or bizarre behavior in an emergency situation.
+symptoms, unconsciousness, or strange behavior.
 It is

-- Evaluate the possible use of date
+- Check for the presence of a date